timovv/copilot-conductor/README.md

 - Agents are unreliable at following a series of steps.
 By inverting the control, the conductor program only invokes Copilot when necessary, and only feeds Copilot one step at a time.
 This means that it is no longer Copilot's responsibility to follow the steps, increasing reliability massively.
 - Agents have a limited context window.
 Providing a long set of instructions to the agent can be problematic, leading to the agent forgetting earlier instructions and going in circles or on tangents.
 Since the conductor program takes care of orchestrating the steps, the instructions provided to Copilot for each specific subtask can be richer and more detailed, improving the quality of the output.

-### Conductor scripts
+### Conductor tasks

-Each workflow is implemented as a "conductor script", which are generally "compiled" from a Markdown file describing the workflow.
-Conductor scripts are able to request Copilot perform tasks (e.g. update a file or run a terminal command), so they still have access to the full power of the LLM when useful.
+Each workflow is implemented as a "conductor task", which are generally "compiled" from a Markdown file describing the workflow.
+Conductor tasks are able to request Copilot perform subtasks (e.g. update a file or run a terminal command), so they still have access to the full power of the LLM when useful.
 They are also able to ask the user for input.

+Uncompiled Markdown scripts are located in `.conductor/tasks`, while their compiled equivalents are in `.conductor/scripts`, relative to the project root.

 ### Prompt compilation